 As the nymph eats, it grows.
 And as it grows, it must molt.
 A nymph may molt as many as eight times, growing slightly larger each time.
 The period of growth between each molt is called an instar.
 Life as a nymph is long.
 The southern hawker only spends a few weeks as an egg, but it will spend several years as a nymph.

 A nymph shoots out its lower lip to catch prey.

-Once caught, the prey is quickly eaten.
+the prey is quickly devoured by the nymph.